rtic-rs/rtic/book/en/src/by-example/monotonic.md

 {{#include ../../../../ci/expected/schedule.run}}
 ```

+A key requirement of a Monotonic is that it must deal gracefully with
+hardware timer overruns.

 ## Canceling or rescheduling a scheduled task

 Tasks spawned using `task::spawn_after` and `task::spawn_at` returns a `SpawnHandle`,
 which allows canceling or rescheduling of the task scheduled to run in the future.

 If `cancel` or `reschedule_at`/`reschedule_after` returns an `Err` it means that the operation was
 too late and that the task is already sent for execution.
 The following example shows this in action: